Numerical Quadrature for Singular Integrals on Fractals

-This quadrature formula might be used for the implementation of a collocation-type discretisation of the integral equations in \cite{HausdorffBEM}, with the collocation nodes chosen as fixed points of the sub-components of the IFS attractor.
+This quadrature formula could be used for the implementation of a collocation-type discretisation of the integral equations in \cite{HausdorffBEM}, with the collocation nodes chosen as fixed points of the self-similar subsets of the IFS attractor used as the BEM elements in \cite{HausdorffBEM}.
 This discretisation is not investigated in \cite{HausdorffBEM}.

-\begin{cor} Let $\Gamma$, $d$, $t$, $m$ and $\eta_m$ be as in Theorem \ref{th:Jsingthm}.
+\begin{cor} Let $\Gamma$, $m$, $\eta_m$ and $t_m$ be as in Theorem \ref{th:Jsingthm}.
 Let $0<h<\diam\GG$, and suppose that $\eta_m\not\in\Hull(\Gamma_{\bm'})$ for each $\bm'\in L_h(\Gamma)$ such that $m'_1\neq m$.
 Then the quadrature rule defined by \eqref{eq:SingleSingQuad} for the integral \eqref{eq:singint_2} with $\eta=\eta_m$ satisfies the error estimate

 where